Differences Between a General Dentist and a Prosthodontist

 If you have seen any dentist and would like a specialist’s second opinion, you can go to a Prosthodontist with your treatment plan proposed by your dentist and have the details checked over thoroughly.
 A Prosthodontist can give you some guidance on the proposed plan, offer additional insights and give you the peace of mind you are considering the right treatment for you.

-To organise a free dental implant consultation with Aria’s Prosthodontist Dr Michael Zaninovich, contact our Aria Dental Patient Services team or complete our enquiry form online for a call back.
+To organise a free dental implant consultation with Aria’s Prosthodontist, Dr Michael Zaninovich, contact our Aria Dental Patient Services team or complete our enquiry form online for a callback.
+You can book your initial dental implant consultation to be at any of our Midland, Maddington, or North Perth locations with our implant expert dentists or at our flagship Perth CBD implant centre with our Specialist.